 Hopefully, the rise in wage and hour lawsuits will lead to employers taking a close look at their pay practices and ensuring they are respecting the law and providing their workers all the pay they are rightfully entitled to.

-For more information or if you have questions concerning your take home pay, please contact the dedicated Georgia wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have questions concerning your take home pay, please contact the dedicated Georgia wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.